HUANGLIZI/MGLL/README.md

 # MGLL: Multi-Granular Language Learning

-This repository is the official implementation of the paper *“Boosting Visual Understanding From Multi-Granular Language Learning”*.
+This repository is the official implementation of the paper *“Boosting Medical Visual Understanding From Multi-Granular Language Learning”*.

  ## Abstract